robert-annies/toast/README.md

 Toast is ready for production and is being used in productive applications since 2012.
 However, misconfigurations can have undesired effects.

+The branch `rails4-support` adds changes to work with both Rails 3 and
+4. Usage in Rails 4 is not yet fully confirmed to be of the same quality.
+Most likely it is, as there are only minor changes.

 WARNING
 =======